seermer/HollowKnight_RL/README.md

 - 12/20/2022: The agent defeated Hornet the first time (at evaluation), the winning agent is a saved copy from the episode with the highest training reward.
 Unfortunately, there is a bug in the environment, leading to infinity reward, and broke the agent later on.
 - 12/21/2022: The agent stays in a suboptimal policy that tries to die as fast as possible, likely due to the small negative reward for each step, so I removed it
 - 12/22/2022-12/23/2022: focus on improving code, code now takes about 10% less time compared to before
+- 12/24/2022: The agent again stays in suboptimal policy

 _______________________________